joomla-framework/uri/README.md

 You can use the `Uri` class a number of different ways when dealing with Uris.
 It is very easy to construct a uri programatically using the methods provided in the `Uri` class.

+### PSR-7 Support

+[PSR-7](http://www.github.com/php-fig/http-message) is a standard way of dealing with Requests and Responses in HTTP requests defined by the [PHP FIG](http://www.php-fig.org/) of which Joomla is a member.
+An immutable Url class is one of the interfaces defined as part of this effort.

+In version __DEPLOY_VERSION__ the UriInterface was made compatible with the getter methods defined in PSR-7.

+The UriImmutable class fully implements PSR-7 and can be injected into any PSR-7 compatible application.

 ### Usage
+#### Uri

 The methods provided in the `Uri` class allow you to manipulate all aspects of a uri.
 For example, suppose you wanted to set a new uri, add in a port, and then also post a username and password to authenticate a .htaccess security file.
 You could use the following syntax: